 We work closely with community partners to support development of and access to affordable housing.
-Learn more about our current projects below.
+Learn more about our current and completed projects below.

 The Ranch House is one of 14 homes that Nevada County Behavioral Health utilizes to house 85 residents in permanent supportive housing.
 The Ranch House remodel will take a current single-family dwelling and remodel it into six independent units.
 This will allow three more clients to be served in the same program, but with a higher chance for success and permanency due to the standalone units.
 This project benefits residents who might otherwise be at high risk of homelessness and worsening symptoms of mental illness and substance use disorder.

 The Cashin’s Field project was approved by the Nevada City council in June of 2020 and was completed January of 2023.
 The project aims to create a community setting by providing the local workforce with 51 affordable long term apartments.
 The 51,000-square-foot project is located at 170 Ridge Road.
 Learn more about the Cashin's Field project, or access the waitlist for interested occupants.